 As your ear will probably tell you, the Latin words fides (trust, belief) and fidere have given us a whole family of English words: “confide” and “confidence,” “defy,” “faith,” “fealty,” “fidelity,” “fiduciary,” “perfidy,” and “infidel.”
 And believe it or not, “federal” is part of the family!

-“Feckless,” on the other hand, comes not from Latin but from dialects spoken in Scotland and northern England.
+“Feckless,” on the other hand, comes not from Latin (at least not directly) but from dialects spoken in Scotland and northern England.
 It was first recorded in the late 1500s and means—listen for the echo—ineffective.

 We know what you’re thinking.
-Is there a noun “feck,” to which “less” was added?
+Is there a word “feck,” to which “less” was added?
 The answer is yes!

 Originally, the OED says, “feckless” was used to describe things (not people) that were considered “valueless, futile, feeble.”